-A contribution of £30 per individual solicitor and £690 per firm of solicitors holding client money (2021-22: £40 and £760 respectively) was approved by the Board at its meeting in July 2022 relating to the practising fee year 1 November 2022 to 31 October 2023.
+A contribution of £90 per individual solicitor and £2,220 per firm of solicitors holding client money (2022-23: £60 and £660 respectively) was approved by the Board at its meeting in July 2024 relating to the practising fee year 1 November 2024 to 31 October 2025.

-Contributions received in the financial statements during the 2022-23 year totalled £10.3m compared with £15.6m in the prior year.
+Contributions received in the financial statements during the 2023-24 year totalled £29.7m compared with £10.3m in the prior year.
+The increase was as a result of the Fund's balance being significantly reduced in the prior year and so needing to strengthen its financial position.
 The majority of contributions are received in October each year as part of the annual practising certificate renewals exercise.
-In 2021 this exercise ran from 11 October to 11 November and therefore the amount received in November 2021 was higher than usual, resulting in increased collections received in the prior year.